pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## .
 (K's POV)

-A girl named Poetry and a guy named Science visit Strawberries Home. they used to visit them for guest classes. the guy takes look at Tao Te Ching on K's desk and smiles at her. this time they just talk to Strawberry in private without teaching the children. she asks him what should be the key phrase. he suggests "taoteching".
-K remmebers something and opens the book. "we met in alexandria" on the first page.
-P smiles and nods.
+A girl named Poetry and a guy named Science visit Strawberries Home. they used to visit them for guest classes. the guy takes look at Tao Te Ching on K's desk and smiles at her.
+Strawberry asks him if he remembers how he used to demands rigorousness from the professor.
+Science smiles and nods. this time they just talk to Strawberry in private without teaching the children.

 ---